timothyhull/breadpool-self-eval/docs/index.md

     - **Detailed situational recall** - I remember and can recall detailed information about the actions I observe, including player-specific details (team and jersey number).
     - **Positioning** - I dynamically position and reposition myself to always be in the best possible position to observe game action.
     - **Whistle clarity** - I use clear, slow, and slightly prolonged whistle blasts to help my peer officials in SO and NSO roles understand where and when to turn their attention.
-    - **Verbal and visual cue clarity** - I use highly visible, deliberately slow, and consistently repeated verbal and visual cues to help my peer officials in SO and NSO roles understand exactly what I observe and report.
+    - **Verbal and visual cue clarity** - I use highly audible/visible, deliberately slow, and consistently repeated verbal and visual cues to help my peer officials in SO and NSO roles understand exactly what I observe and report.
     - **Multitask capacity** -  I deliver verbal and visual cues, including penalties, while maintaining the appropriate positioning for my SO role.
     - **Ongoing player awareness** - I maintain observation of players before, during, and after each jam to ensure any potential contact or communication between teams has oversight.
     - **Jam participant tracking** - I continuously track the number of players and the positions for each player on each team before and during each jam.